yuzurushX/kaianodit-sdk-go/README.md

 ## Documentation

-For detailed documentation on each endpoint, refer to the [Kaian ODit API documentation](https://apidoc.kaian.io/docs/kaian-odit-api).
+For detailed documentation on each endpoint, refer to the [Nodit API Documentation](https://developer.nodit.io/reference/kaia-getnftcontractmetadatabycontracts)

 ## Available Methods